qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run in Copilot.md

 ![Run application locally](./images/02-02-Run-Project-01.png)

-If you see this screen, you need to fix your **env/.env.local.user** file; this is explained in the previous step.
+If you see the following screen, you need to fix your **env/.env.local.user** file; this is explained in the previous step.

 ![Error is displayed because of a missing environment variable](./images/02-01-Setup-Project-06.png)